Dina (Bennett) Imbriani

 an incredible combination of skills and positivity that are a result of her corporate coaching experience, her love for outdoor recreation, and over a decade of high-quality survival training.

-Dina is now Vice President of and instructor for Mountain Shepherd Wilderness Survival School, and a co-creator of Girls Empowered by Mountain Shepherd, both in Catawba, Virginia.
-Her greatest satisfaction comes from sharing her own drive for adventure and journey to empowerment with others.
-Her unique curriculum based on those same parallels has changed the lives of all of her students, who range from corporate professionals to young families and from empty-nesters to college undergraduates.
+Dina’s greatest satisfaction comes from sharing her own drive for adventure and journey to empowerment with others.
+Her unique curriculum based on those same parallels she realized years ago has changed the lives of all of her students, who range from corporate professionals to young families, and from empty-nesters to college undergraduates.